-When I began learning about garden design, I became intrigued with paths – no – make that obsessed.
+When I began to learn about garden design, I became intrigued with paths – no – make that obsessed.
 Maybe it dates back to my childhood memories of The Wizard of Oz.
 Who doesn’t remember when Dorothy reaches a crossroads on her journey to the Wizard and is confused about which way to go ~ and how the talking tree chimes in with his opinion?

 The dictionary describes a path as: